 - keep under review policies regarding admission of applicants and progress of graduate students in their programs of study.

-- take action on behalf of the BGS with respect to unsatisfactory progress and special requests by graduate students.
+- take action on behalf of the BGS with respect to unsatisfactory progress, the program duration policy and special requests by graduate students.

 - report to the BGS an on annual basis.

 The actions of A&P are informed by Senate policies regarding admission of applicants and progress of graduate students.
 Its decisions are subject to appeal to the Committee on Student Petitions.
 Additional details on preparing cases for submission to A&P are provided in Section 12.